-Part of ensuring GDPR compliance is having an understanding of who in your company is required to enforce the GDPR and what their key roles and responsibilities are.
+Part of ensuring GDPR compliance is having an understanding of who in your company is required to enforce the GDPR and what their key roles and responsibilities are — including the DPO requirement, knowing the difference between a controller vs. processor, and what a supervisory authority is.
 We recommend reviewing the GDPR requirements if you have any questions about the law and how to maintain compliance.
 Below are four roles that are responsible to help your organization meet GDPR guidelines.

-In addition to holding the highest responsibility in ensuring GDPR compliance, DPOs are also charged with advising employees on the right measures to ensure the protection of personal data, which is critical because employees have equally important roles to play in data privacy as specialized personnel.
-A current employee is able to be assigned the role of DPO, but your organization can also seek outside counsel and contract a specialized officer to fill the position.
+In addition to holding the highest responsibility in ensuring GDPR compliance, DPOs are also charged with advising employees on the right measures to ensure the protection of personal data, which is critical because employees have equally important roles to play in data privacy.
+A current employee is able to be assigned the role of DPO to fulfil the DPO requirement, but your organization can also seek outside counsel and contract a specialized officer to fill the position.

-A controller is a person or legal entity that decides the means of processing personal data.
+Let’s compare the controller vs processor roles.
+A data controller is a person or legal entity that decides the means of processing personal data.
 Their key responsibility is to be accountable for the GDPR, while being able to explain how compliance is maintained to data subjects and the Supervisory Authority when needed.
 A data controller is not always a single entity.
 Sometimes, a joint controllership will exist, especially when companies handle data internationally.
 The business may have a central controller and regional controllers.

 A supervisory authority (SA) is a public authority in an EU country responsible for monitoring the compliance of GDPR.
 A SA is also sometimes referred to as a Privacy Commissioner or Data Protection Authority.

 The SA’s main responsibility is to advise companies about GDPR, address complaints from data subjects, conduct audits, and issue fines when companies do not comply.
 There is an SA appointed for each EU member state.